johndemaree/PythonFinalProject/README.md

 	Add Cards to Cardset:
 		1. Follow the instructions above for Select a Cardset
 		2. Click on "Add a New Card"
-		3. Enter the Key1, Key2, and Definition of the new Card.
+		3. Enter the Key1, Key2, Text, and Image for the new Card.
 		4. Click "Add Another Card"  to add that card and then create a new card.
 		5. Click "Finish" to add final Card and return to Card Menu.